 Culturally, we have been taught this.
 We also tend to get into a steady daily routine and stop learning new things as we age.
 Sadly, this can cause brain deterioration.
 Biologically, however, our brains have the capacity and excitement to continuously grow as we get older and expose them to new things.

 We can use brain training exercises to ensure that our brains continue to function optimally, despite their inevitable movement through time.

 Neuroplasticity isn’t some strange type of Play-Doh-like toy for children (although it should be).
 Neuroplasticity refers to our brain’s innate ability to reorganize, strengthen, and form new neural pathways in order to respond to the needs of now.

 Every time we learn something new, our brain creates new neural pathways in order to hold on to that new information.
 The more easily a brain is able to learn new skills and store new information, the more neuroplastic it’s said to be.

 Our brains function in the same way our muscles do — they get stronger with proper training.
 So, by doing neuroplasticity exercises regularly, we are actually able to increase our brainpower tenfold.

-You can literally train your brain to rewire itself into becoming stronger, quicker, and smarter.
-Below are a series of exercises you can begin doing, right away, to increase the plasticity and strength of your brain.
+You can literally train your brain to rewire itself to become stronger, quicker, and smarter.
+Below are a series of exercises you can begin doing right away to increase the plasticity and strength of your brain.

 Switch it up